veeso/termscp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help me improving TermSCP
+about: Create a report of the bug you've encountered
-title: "[BUG]"
+title: "[BUG] - ISSUE_TITLE"
 labels: bug
-assignees: ChristianVisintin
+assignees: veeso

 ---